 At The Recording Arts Center, students are taught in much smaller classes than those found in many other recording arts schools.
-Our student-teacher ratio usually doesn't exceed 15:1 and is much less in most classes.
-We do out best to ensure that our students will always have their own Pro Tools workstation and will never need to share with another student during a Pro Tools course.
+Our student-teacher ratio doesn't exceed 15:1 and is less in most classes.
+We ensure that students always have their own Pro Tools workstation and will never need to share with another student during a Pro Tools course.